technofocus-pte/iammsentraprv/Lab 1 – Setting up your Microsoft Entra tenant/Lab 1 – Setting up your Microsoft Entra tenant.md

-# Day 1 – Lab 1 – Setting up your Microsoft Entra tenant
+# Lab 1 – Setting up your Microsoft Entra tenant

-## Objective:
+## Objective

 In this lab we will first redeem a pass for an Azure subscription.